aabaniel/PRODIGY_CS_05/README.md

 # PRODIGY_CS_05
 A task inline with Prodigy Infotech's Cybersecurity Internship Program

 The program is meant as a packet sniffer tool.
+It only outputs UDP based packets.

 USE AT YOUR OWN RISK !!!!